MILONGA: THURSDAY - January 29th

 Location: 3150 Ash Street (St. Mary's Ukranian Catholic Centre) | view MAP

-Mark the date for a night of music and dance filled with the sentiment of Christmas.
+Mark the date for a special night of argentine tango music and dance at one of the most beautiful halls.

 MILONGA: 9:00 PM - MIDNIGHT